 OpenStack maturity and Adoption

-I am the Director of Technical Marketing at Platform9, where we are enabling customers to be successful through our SaaS managed private cloud solution.
+I am the Director of Technical Marketing and Partner Alliances at Platform9, where we are enabling customers to be successful through our SaaS managed private cloud solution.
 My passion is to help IT deliver value through collaboration, automation, and cloud computing.
 I am an OpenStack Ambassador and a VMware vExpert.
 I blog about cloud computing, distributed systems, OpenStack, VMware, and Platform9 at http://cloudarchitectmusings.com.
 You can also follow me on Twitter @hui_kenneth.

 My relationship to OpenStack is multifaceted; I am at once a supporter, an ambassador, a critic, an architect, and a strategist.
 Fundamentally, I believe in the ability of a community of technologists to innovate rapidly and to create a platform that can help users and vendors succeed.
 Although OpenStack also has the potential to fail if the community is not able to stay cohesive in working together to build a sustaining project, I believe in it enough to stake my career on its success.
 The past few years, I've devoted 100% of my working life to the success of OpenStack, rather it be a Rackspace and in my current position driving the development of OpenStack solutions at EMC.